Infinite Menus, Copyright 2006, OpenCube Inc. All Rights Reserved.

 The consolidation process will take 30 - 90 days once you submit your application.
 Here is a brief outline of the process:

-• We will review your application for errors and contact you if additional information is necessary
+• Your application will be reviewed for errors and you will be contacted if additional information is necessary

-• We will send requests to your other lenders to provide us with the exact balance and interest rate
+• Your consolidating lender will send requests to your other lenders to obtain the exact balance and interest rate

-• We will calculate the exact payoff amounts of your underlying loans
+• Your exact payoff amounts of your existing loans will be calculated

-• We will send your other lenders checks to pay off your loans in full
+• Your lenders will receive checks to pay off your loans in full

 Home Privacy Policy Terms of Use Site Map Contact Us